aryanpanpalia/anime-pix2pix/README.md

 It is recommended to use an NVIDIA GPU to train the model, however, if one is not available it will automatically train on CPU.
 To train the model from the dataset, run `main.py.` If saved models already exist in `saved_model_paths/`, it will load them up and resume training on them.
 Each hair color is trained and saved separately.
 The model is saved every 2000 steps to `saved_model_paths/.`

 ## Results
 The results/logs while training can be seen in the log directory using tensorboard.
 The logs are made using the validation data.
-Some results for orange hair are below.
+Some results for orange hair after 8000 steps are below.

 Condition (what the generator sees):
 ![image](https://github.com/aryanpanpalia/anime-pix2pix/blob/main/examples/results/orange_condition.png)